Thom Yorke: Artistry

 Yorke writes the first versions of most Radiohead songs, after which they are developed harmonically by Jonny Greenwood before the other band members develop their parts.
+According to Yorke, Greenwood is "more impatient" and eager to move to the next idea, whereas he enjoys editing and perfecting songs.

+Yorke's solo work comprises mainly electronic music.
+Stereogum characterised it as "largely interior", "frigid" and "beat-driven", unlike the "wide-open horizons" of Radiohead songs, while Rolling Stone wrote: "Radiohead's music sounds like it's written to bring people in, while Yorke's electronic-leaning solo work ... is prone to keep the listener at an icy distance."

+Yorke has worked with the producer Nigel Godrich on most of his projects, including Radiohead, Atoms for Peace, the first Smile record and most of his solo work.
+He credits Godrich with helping edit his work, identifying which parts need improvement and which have potential.
+He said they sometimes had arguments that last for days, but that they always resolve their differences, and likened him to a brother.
+Godrich said the pair were "very productive together and that's a really precious and important thing and it changes within the context of whatever we're doing".

-He said the nature of being a creative person was "to retain a beginner's mind.
+Yorke said the nature of being a creative person was "to retain a beginner's mind.
 The search is the point.
 The flailing around is the point.
 The process is the point."

-Yorke's solo work comprises mainly electronic music.
-Stereogum characterised it as "largely interior", "frigid" and "beat-driven", unlike the "wide-open horizons" of Radiohead songs.

-Yorke has worked with the producer Nigel Godrich on most of his projects, including Radiohead, the Smile and most of his solo work.
-Yorke credits Godrich with helping edit his work, identifying which parts need improvement and which have potential.
-He said they sometimes have arguments that last for days, but that they always resolve their differences, likening their relationship to brothers.
-Godrich said the pair were "very productive together and that's a really precious and important thing and it changes within the context of whatever we're doing".

-Musicianship
+He said he used to be more controlling in the studio, but learnt to be more relaxed and open to new ideas.
+He likened the creative process to surfing: "You can sit out there on a board for ages waiting for the right wave to come along.
+You can't get angry about it.
+You know it will happen eventually and you start to understand the waiting itself might be part of it."